marwen2025/manga_microservices/README.md

 # API Gateway
 This repository contains an API Gateway implementation using Express.js and http-proxy-middleware library.
 The API Gateway acts as an intermediary between clients and microservices, allowing for centralized routing and proxying requests to the appropriate microservices based on defined routes.

-Setup
+# Setup
 To get started, follow these steps:

-Install the required dependencies by running npm install in the project directory.
+1-Install the required dependencies by running npm install in the project directory.

-Configure the routes and their corresponding microservice endpoints in the routes object located in the index.js file.
+2-Configure the routes and their corresponding microservice endpoints in the routes object located in the index.js file.
 Each route should be associated with the target URL of the microservice.

-Start the API Gateway server by running npm start.
+3-Start the API Gateway server by running npm start.
 The server will listen on port 5003 by default, but you can modify it if needed.

-Usage
+# Usage
 Once the API Gateway is running, you can send requests to the defined routes, and the API Gateway will proxy those requests to the respective microservices.
 Here's an example of how to use the API Gateway:

 Ensure that the microservices are running on the specified ports (5000 for manga microservice and 5001 for category microservice).